bennapp/game/README.md

 - [X] Separate objects and paint
 - [X] introduce struct like 'cell' which contains objects and paint
 - [X] Add loader and saver services
-- [ ] Add items layer if we want items to land on the ground
+- [X] Add items layer for items on the ground
+- [ ] Implement player as object remove coin as object
+- [ ] Can we remove setting type in the loaders? investigate this, run tests etc.
 - [ ] Add event system: coordinate based event channels in the websockets / hub / client
 - [ ] Re-work movement, introduce 'speed limit'.
 - [ ] Fix issue where move events are not sent as vectors and player 'skips / jumps over' coins